volueinsight/wapi-python/docs/curves.rst

 :meth:`~wapi.curves.TaggedInstanceCurve.search_instances` method.
 The function will only return :class:`~wapi.util.TS` objects with data, when the ``with_data`` argument is set to ``True`` (default is ``False`` and will return a :class:`~wapi.util.TS` object with meta data only).
-Here you can again omitted the ``tags`` argument, which defaults to return all available tags for each issue_date, or specify a single tag or a list of tags. ::
+Here you can again omit the ``tags`` argument, which returns the default tag for each issue_date, or specify a single tag or a list of tags. ::

     ts_list = curve.search_instances(issue_date_from='2018-07-01Z00:00',